mnementh64/CGResistance/README.md

 # Coding game

-Very hard puzzle Resistance kind of solution ...
+Very hard puzzle Resistance : one of the solutions.

-WARNING : not finished !